Convex-Dev/design/cad/000_principles/README.md

 ## Values are Immutable

-We adopt immutability as a standard principle for all Values in Convex.
+We adopt immutability as a standard principle for all values in Convex.
 Immutability is important for several reasons:

 - Enables hash codes to be used for value identity (value IDs) - essential for content-addressable storage
 - Enables structural sharing in persistent data structures